 The carbon markets require the integrity of certification via carbon standards.
 The Puro Standard is the first carbon removal standard for engineered carbon removal methods in the voluntary carbon market.
 It consists of high-quality carbon removal methodologies, aligned with the IPCC definition for carbon removal, for products or processes that remove carbon from the atmosphere.

-How do we measure carbon removal?CO2 must be captured from the atmosphere, stabilized, and stored durably.
+CO2 must be captured from the atmosphere, stabilized, and stored durably.
 Only then can it be considered removed.
 The Puro Standard does not credit reduced nor avoided carbon emissions, only net removals.

 CORC

 Puro.earth’s carbon credit is called the CORC, or CO2 Removal Certificate.
 Each CORC represents one metric ton of CO2 removed from the atmosphere with one of the Puro Standard methodologies.
-Carbon removal suppliers and projects can enter the carbon markets by getting issued CORCs and selling them to corporations who want to neutralize their carbon emissions or contribute to the growth of the carbon removal industry.
+Carbon removal suppliers and projects can enter the carbon markets by getting issued CORCs and selling them to corporations that want to neutralize their carbon emissions or contribute to the growth of the carbon removal industry.
 This provides a revenue stream to scale up.
 If you are a potential carbon removal supplier, start here.

-Carbon Removal Metholodogies
+Carbon Removal Methodologies

 Methodologies specify the carbon removal method’s system boundaries, carbon accounting formulas to establish the net removal amount, environmental safeguards, and the documentation that independent verifiers need to issue carbon credits to a project.
 The distinguished panel of carbon removal experts that compose Puro.earth's external Advisory Board oversees Puro Standard methodologies and their mandate is to ensure high carbon credit integrity and robust principles for a science-based carbon removal standard.